nvogel/puppet-ansible/README.md

 ```
   mod 'ansible',
     :git => 'https://github.com/nvogel/puppet-ansible',
-    :ref => '2.1.0'
+    :ref => '3.0.0'
 ```

 Each version number follows the rules defined by [semantic versioning](http://semver.org/).

-You should read the changelog file before upgrading to a new version and use only a tagged version with librarian.
+You should read the changelog file before upgrading to a new version and use only a tagged version.

 ## How to use the puppet ansible module